 Raw data is reviewed on a routine basis.
 Temperature trends inspected include physical range limits, practical range limits, and rates of temperature change.
 Data obtained from the fixed stations were checked for validity using procedures that run every 24 hours following data download.
 A report is generated and sent to pertinent SMUD staff via email for any suspected erroneous data.
 The same procedures are run manually following download from the data loggers.
-Erroneous temperature values were adjusted manually; however the original raw data was maintained in the database.
+Erroneous temperature values were adjusted manually; however, the original raw data was maintained in the database.

 This review, along with graphical analysis and routine equipment inspection, ensured that sensors were functioning and recording properly throughout the monitoring period.
 For fixed stations, this allowed for a timely response if the need arose.
 Any equipment malfunction that required a field visit was addressed during normal business hours, under safe conditions.
-Repairs were made in as timely a manner as possible storm event.
-The South Fork Rubicon River immediately upstream of the confluence with the Rubicon River (SFRR0.5) is currently heavily buried with debris.
-Recovery will occur once conditions are safe to do so.
+Repairs were made in as timely a manner as possible.

-2.4 PROBLEMS ENCOUNTERED
+2.4 Adaptive Management